emard/UK101onFPGA/tools/esp32/README.md

 Analyze the content - ORAO first file loads at 0x400, if BASIC it will start with 0x20, and have some ASCII numbers that follow, probably representing number of bytes.
-This file then may load second file, using LMEM "filename",offset command where "filename" and "offset" are optional parameters in human-readable ASCII, default filename="" and offset=1024 if unspecified.
+This file then may load second file, using LMEM "FILENAME",OFFSET whre FILENAME and OFFSET are optional parameters in human-readable ASCII, default FILENAME="" and OFFSET=1024 if unspecified.
-Also it can then execute machine code using LNK start. start is human-readable parameter visible as ASCII string in hexdump,
+Also it can then execute machine code using LNK START, where START is human-readable parameter visible as ASCII string in hexdump,

 See "5768" in boulder file0.bin: